mocha234/meritKeyIn_UMP/README.md

 ### meritKeyIn_UMP

 ## What is this?
-This script save your time for not doing the manual participants' details data entry every time after an event!
+This script save club's secretary's time fby automating participants' details data entry every time after an event(previously done manually)!

 # Pre-requisite
 - Laptop/Desktop that runs on Window